KariVargr/NeoFPS_Mirror-Networking/README.md

 # NeoFPS_Mirror-Networking

 This is an "In Progress" build <br>
-NOTE: The only 1 Working weapon prefab, Activly working on the "Shooter" to support network<br>
+NOTE: There are only 2 Working weapon prefab, Basic Hitscan and Ballistic shooter are working<br>
-Will be building in time dilation for projectile shooters to spawn and them up untill synce across all clients<br>
-Looking in to Lag Comp for Raycast shooters, may be intergarting some 3rd party assest to improve Lag Comp/Rollback for weapons
 <p>
 Currently Working<br>
 Client Authority on<br>